 At Ausenco, Grant coordinates the development, innovation and assessment of new technologies and flowsheet strategies for the international comminution group.
-He also provides input at the front-end of engineering design projects, consults into operations, and assesses the application of enhanced process technologies such as coarse particle flotation and bulk ore sorting.
+He also provides critical input at the front-end of engineering design projects, consults with operations, and assesses the economics of enhanced process technologies such as coarse particle flotation and bulk ore sorting.
 He is also a leader in assessing and improving ESG outcomes for projects.

 Australasian Institute of Mining and Metallurgy, Associate

 Most recent projects

 Consulting – comminution and flotation:

 - Cadia Gold Mine, Cu/Au, New South Wales

 - Collahuasi Copper, 170 Mt/y, Chile: concept study for HydroFloat

 - Corani, 8.2 Mt/y Pb/Ag/Zn concentrator, Peru: NI 43-101.

 - Confidential Copper, Africa: desktop study for HydroFloat

 - Mt Mulgine Cu, 6 Mt/y, Australia: crushing and milling circuit.